drorlab/GPCR-mining/README.md

 ### Output formats

 Available output formats are 'plain' and 'drormd', with 'plain' (as above) being the default.

-If you want to have another format added, you have two options:
+If you would like to have another format added, you have two options:
 - open an issue with a description of what you have in mind or
 - fork the repo, implement your favorite format as an additional option, and open a pull request.